thejimmyg/git-workflow/README.md

    ```
    git add file1 file2
    git commit -m "My changes"
-   # Push to your origin fork on GitHub
-   git push origin master
    ```

 4. Rebase your changes on top of latest master